Fort Drum recognizes top civilian employees with quarterly, annual awards

 |0

-This work, Fort Drum recognizes top civilian employees with quarterly, annual awards [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Drum recognizes top civilian employees with quarterly, annual awards, by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT